How To Keep Eggs From Freezing In The Winter

 How it works:

-1. Hang a few thick curtains over your windows and keep the coop warmer.
+1. Hang Thick Curtains: Use heavy fabric to cover windows and help keep the coop warmer.

 Chicken nest Box nest Door Curtain Home partition Curtain for Chickens Laying Eggs Wind, rain, Light, Prevent Other Chickens from Disturbing The self-Adhesive Hanging Curtain ClothChicken nest Box nest Door Curtain Home partition Curtain for Chickens Laying Eggs Wind, rain, Light, Prevent Other Chickens from Disturbing The self-Adhesive Hanging Curtain ClothChicken nest Box nest Door Curtain Home partition Curtain for Chickens Laying Eggs Wind, rain, Light, Prevent Other Chickens from Disturbing The self-Adhesive Hanging Curtain Cloth3 Chicken Nest Box Curtains with Simple Button for Chicken Breeders Nesting Boxes Coop Gifts Size 193 Chicken Nest Box Curtains with Simple Button for Chicken Breeders Nesting Boxes Coop Gifts Size 193 Chicken Nest Box Curtains with Simple Button for Chicken Breeders Nesting Boxes Coop Gifts Size 19Small Pet Select - Chicken Nesting Pads (8-Pack), 13x13, for Hens, Fits Most Nesting Boxes, Chicken Coop Nest LinersSmall Pet Select – Chicken Nesting Pads (8-Pack), 13×13, for Hens, Fits Most Nesting Boxes, Chicken Coop Nest LinersSmall Pet Select - Chicken Nesting Pads (8-Pack), 13x13, for Hens, Fits Most Nesting Boxes, Chicken Coop Nest Liners